foundata/guidelines/shell-scripting-style-guide.md

   - Does not trigger in pipelines (only checks last command): `false | true` succeeds.
   - Disabled in `if`, `while`, `until` conditions, and `&&`/`||` lists.
   - Behavior varies between shells and shell versions.
   - If you still want to use `set -e`, be aware of these limitations and combine it with explicit error handling for critical operations.
-When Bash is required and you choose to use `set -e`, these additional options help:
+When Bash is required and you choose to use `set -e` (for whatever reason), these additional options help:
     ```bash
     #!/usr/bin/env bash
     set -e           # Exit on error